 If your Paper is selected, at least one author must register for the Technical Program in order to attend the SC Conference and present the paper.

-For an accepted paper to be included in the proceedings, the author has to present the paper at the conference (in person or virtually).
+For an accepted paper to be included in the proceedings, the author has to present the paper at the conference (in person).

 All accepted papers will be listed in the online SC Schedule.